armdevvel/mxe-SHARED/README.md

 Q: What if I have more questions?? \
 A: As said, don't be afraid to open an issue for help.
 If the question is a very good one, we will put it here that way more people do not have to dig through issues for help.

+Q: So what libraries don't work?
+(ARM question) \
+A: Boost, GTK2, GTK3, FFTW3 (sometimes builds, but has strange issue, and it sometimes won't), GStreamer, and pthreads.
+Anything with OGL is hit or miss since ARM Windows is crazy.

+Q: So what libraries DO work?
+(ARM question) \
+A: SDL, SDL2, Qt5 (you have to configure it yourself), QtWebKit (with a ton of Makefile editing), GLib, GLEW and GLU, libffi, libjpeg, libxslt, libtiff, libpng, dbus, PCRE, libtasn, libwebp, libxml, OpenSSL (build on Windows required, but I have that, working towards working MXE build), liblzma, libexslt, libchromaprint, libav* (ffmpeg), json-c, json-glib, freetype, expat, fribidi, bzip2, libsamplerate, and pixman (MPFR, MPC, and GMP will build, but need work)

+Q: So... are we getting an RT browser? \
+A: Sadly no, but also yes.
+The quickest way to explain is that Windows RT only has THUMB ARM mode, meaning it cannot run things such as JIT, which makes browsing the web painfully slow.
+However, the leaked Windows 10 on ARM32 image has full ARM32 CPU power and can run normal ARM32 code.
+We can build WebKit without JIT, if I am not mistaken, but it will be insanely slow.
+The best bet is to just upgrade to Windows 10 on ARM32.
+It's faster, and it allows for much more opportunity, but we know not all people can, therefore we will attempt to compile a JIT-less QtWebKit.
+We've got you covered, RT users!